Jan 15, 2018, 9:24:56 AM CST Feb 3, 2023, 4:20:13 PM CST

 Tamiflu for flu prevention in high-risk children

-Tamiflu may also help prevent high-risk children from getting the flu if they are around another person with the flu.
+Tamiflu may also help prevent high-risk children from getting the flu if they are around someone with the flu.
 For instance, if your child has asthma and their sibling gets the flu, your child with asthma may benefit from taking Tamiflu before they show symptoms.

-Tamiflu may prevent a child from getting the flu or may make the condition less severe if they do contract the flu.
+Taking Tamiflu could prevent your child with asthma from getting the flu or make the flu less severe if they do get it.
 Your child can take Tamiflu for up to six weeks.

 Your child should also receive a flu shot every year and practice good hand hygiene to prevent the flu.